BeamMP/Website/README.md

-# BeamMP Website (Frontend)
+# BeamMP Website

-This repository is home for the BeamMP website, this is a rebuild of the website from the ground up using Vue+Vite.
-We are also making use of Tailwindcss v4.
+This repository is home for the BeamMP website.
+The website features support for translations too now!

 **Tech Stack**
 - **Framework:** Vue 3 (`vue`, `vue-router`)